Skip to content

 Compliance Ops Administrator

 Manages high-volume provisioning across multiple regions and needs quick visibility into groups, filters, and status changes.
-Frustrated by having to click through multiple screens to complete simple actions.

 Key insights

-Intelligent navigation based on workflow context
+Intelligent navigation

 05. IA & Workflow Redesign